Winston Schroder

-Winston Schroder is an American decathlete who competes for IMG Academy in Bradenton, Florida.
+Winston Schroder is an American decathlete who competes for St. James Academy in Springfield, Virginia.
 He holds the current high school freshman class records in the boys pentathlon (indoor) and the decathlon.

 High school

 In January 2025, Schroder set the national all-time freshman indoor pentathlon record at the RADD Sunshine Showcase in Gainesville with a score of 3,507 points.

 In June 2025, Schroder won the New Balance Nationals outdoor title in the boys decathlon with a score of 7,092 points, beating the previous meet record of 6,961 points set the year prior by decathlete Colton Dean.

 He is the first freshman to win the boys decathlon title.

 Personal bests

 Information from World Athletics profile unless otherwise noted.